danielxchang/TicketHub/Readme.md

 This application was designed with a microservices architecture and built with TypeScript.

-## Custom Common NPM Module
+## Notes

-Published commonly used code into a NPM module ([GitHub Repo](https://github.com/dcphantom/tickethub-common)).
+Published commonly used code into a NPM module ([GitHub Repo](https://github.com/dcphantom/tickethub-common)) and reused across various services.